Chapter 7

 "Hey, the way I see it, getting lost in a corn maze isn't so bad.
 Especially if I took a beautiful woman with me," Damon admits shamelessly.

 "Oh yeah, and who exactly is your latest victim, Damon?"
-Elena fires back, causing Damon to crack a smile.
+Elena fires back, causing Damon to crack a smile, which triggered heat to flush to Elena's cheeks.

 The banter flowed easily, following a familiar rhythm that was comfortable for them.
 After everything they've been through together, they were practically inseparable.
 Well, except me, of course.